-- the management of the school is, through its Instruments of Government, the responsibility of the Trust, which will determine the extent of the delegated powers vested in the local governing board. - management and administration duties undertaken by the Head Teacher and the members of the school staff shall be carried out in accordance with the terms of this statement, and within the terms of their contract of employment - the Local Governing Board will support the Head in the preparation of an annual budget and three-year plan for submission to the MAT for consideration and approval through the agreed budget planning processes.
+- the management of the school is, through its Instruments of Government, the responsibility of its Local Governing Board in accordance with the Trust's Scheme of Delegation, which will determine the extent of the delegated powers vested in them and the committees created by the Local Governing Board - management and administration duties undertaken by the Head Teacher and the members of the school staff shall be carried out in accordance with the terms of this statement, and within the terms of their contract of employment - the Local Governing Board will support the Head in the preparation of an annual budget and three year plan for submission to the MAT for consideration and approval through the agreed budget planning processes.
 This must accord with the school's aims and objectives, as set out in the current School Improvement Plan.
-It must also accord with any and all of the guidelines issued by the MAT from time to time.
+It must also accord with any and all of the guide lines issued by the MAT from time to time.
 Such support should be clearly minuted by the Local Governing Board in sufficient time to allow prompt submission of the plan to the MAT Board. - the Head Teacher will prepare a recommendation for expenditure by reference to the anticipated budget provision of the school, sufficiently in advance of each financial year, in order to allow due consideration.